Meet the Arts Faculty & Staff

 Krista Hinrichs has enjoyed being involved in dance for the past 20 years and has experience in various styles.
 She was also a member of the Midland University Dance team from 2016 to 2020 and was a member of the game day team as well as the NAIA national championship team, Warrior Wildfire.
 She enjoys staying connected to the dance world while coaching the next generation of fabulous dancers.

 Contact Chris at email@example.com.

 Christopher (Chris) Lopez graduated from Midland University with a Bachelor’s Degree in Arts Management.
-He is originally from Nashville, Nebraska, and is currently working on his Master’s Degree in Learning and Talent Development.
+Chris is originally from Nashville, Nebraska, and is currently working on a Master’s Degree in Learning and Talent Development.